PatrickPT/patrickpt.github.io/content/posts/2025_02_01_Open_Source_Innovation/2025_02_01_Open_Source_Innovation.md

 **Multi-Stage Training:** In this method, the model undergoes training in distinct phases, each targeting a specific improvement, such as accuracy or alignment with user expectations.
 For example, a model might first be trained on general text data and then further refined using reinforcement learning based on user feedback to enhance its conversational capabilities.

 **Rejection Sampling:** This technique involves generating multiple potential outputs from a model, but only retaining those that meet predefined criteria, such as quality or relevance.
 For example, after a reinforcement learning process, the model might produce several responses, but only the most useful ones are selected for retraining or further use.
 This ensures that only high-quality outputs contribute to the model’s ongoing improvement.

 ---

-Below is an expanded, more academic explanation of the “How Does DeepSeek work?” section.
-This version integrates detailed descriptions of the architecture, multi-stage training pipeline, and the underlying mathematical formulations—all derived from the DeepSeek technical documentation, the Vellum article, and the GRPO research paper.

----